mantl/mantl/docs/bare-metal/README.md

 By bare-metal we mean a set of physical computers that have centos 7 installed on them.

-If you are using open-stack, Vmware, or a cloud provider, Mantl.io has terraform scripts for you.
+If you are using open-stack, Vmware, or some other cloud provider, Mantl.io has terraform scripts for you.
 From a Mantl.io perspective, this doc is about setting up the inventory file by hand and preparing the machines to a state similar to what terraform would have done.

-These scripts were created for set of 8 Intel NUCs.
-Each had 16GB of RAM 2 hyper threaded cores (I5s and I3s).
-3 of them had 500 GB SSDs and 3 have 2 TB HDs.
-Your hardware can vary.
-Theses systems are 4 times larger that the AWS systems defined in `terraform/aws.sample.tf` (m3.medium instances have 1 core and 4GB RAM).
-In other words, your machines could be even smaller than our test system.
-In fact, maybe you have a couple of physical boxes, and then created a few virtual machine vms for the controls on a couple of laptops.
-They have also been used on much larger machines.
+The minimum requirement for installing mantl based on the AWS sample is a edge, control and worker nodes with 1 core and 4 GB of RAM.
+If you are building a bare-metal system you will almost certainly have much more than that.
+It should be pointed out this documentation is really a description of how to set up a static inventory file when you don't create your inventory with Terraform.
+In other words, maybe you have a couple of physical boxes, and then created a few virtual machine vms for the controls on a couple of laptops.
+There is nothing about this document that requires that they be physical systems.
+This document does address challenges that people creating a cluster with physical systems face.

-This document explains how to prepare your machine with the base OS, network hard drive concerns, creating your inventory and getting ansible ready.
+This document explains how to:
+ * prepare your machine with the base OS,
+ * Network hard drive concerns,
+ * Creating your inventory and
+ * getting ansible ready and runing the ansible install scripts.

 ## Setting Up Centos 7